 Consider a Class B address, 172.16.0.0.
-By default the Class B address 172.16.0.0 has 16 bits reserved for representing the host portion, thus allowing 65534 (216-2) valid host addresses.
-If network 172.16.0.0/16 is subnetted by borrowing three bits from the host portion, eight (23) subnets are obtained.
-The table below is an example showing the subnets obtained by subnetting the address 172.16.0.0, the resulting subnet mask, the corresponding broadcast addresses, and the range of valid host addresses.
+By default, the Class B address 172.16.0.0 has 16 bits reserved to represent the host portion, thus it allows 65534 (216-2) valid host addresses.
+If network 172.16.0.0/16 is subnetted because it borrows three bits from the host portion, eight (23) subnets are obtained.
+This table is an example that shows the subnets obtained by subnetting the address 172.16.0.0, the resultant subnet mask, the associated broadcast addresses, and the range of valid host addresses.

-The class of the network subnetted and the number of subnets obtained after subnetting have no role in determining subnet zero.
+The class of the network subnetted and the number of subnets obtained after subnetting do not determine the subnet zero.
 It is the first subnet obtained when subnetting the network address.
 Also, when you write the binary equivalent of the subnet zero address, all the subnet bits (bits 17, 18, and 19 in this case) are zeros.
 Subnet zero is also known as the all-zeros subnet.

 When a network address is subnetted, the last subnet obtained is called the all-ones subnet.

-The class of the network subnetted and the number of subnets obtained after subnetting have no role in determining the all-ones subnet.
+The class of the network subnetted and the number of subnets obtained after subnetting do not determine the all-ones subnet.
 Also, when you write the binary equivalent of the subnet zero address, all the subnet bits (bits 17, 18, and 19 in this case) are ones, hence the name.

-Traditionally, it was strongly recommended that subnet zero and the all-ones subnet not be used for addressing.
-According to RFC 950, "It is useful to preserve and extend the interpretation of these special (network and broadcast) addresses in subnetted networks.
-This means the values of all zeros and all ones in the subnet field should not be assigned to actual (physical) subnets."
-This is the reason why network engineers required to calculate the number of subnets obtained by borrowing three bits would calculate 23-2 (6) and not 23 (8).
-The -2 takes into account that subnet zero and the all-ones subnet are not used traditionally.
+Traditionally, it was strongly recommended that subnet zero and the all-ones subnet are not used for IP addresses.
+Based on RFC 950, "It is useful to preserve and extend the interpretation of these special (network and broadcast) addresses in subnetted networks.
+This means the values of all zeros and all ones in the subnet field must not be assigned to actual (physical) subnets."
+This is the reason why network engineers required to calculate the number of subnets obtained when it borrows three bits would calculate 23-2 (6) and not 23 (8).
+The -2 knows that subnet zero and the all-ones subnet are not used traditionally.

-Using subnet zero for addressing was discouraged because of the confusion inherent in having a network and a subnet with indistinguishable addresses.
+The use a subnet zero for IP addressing was discouraged because of the confusion inherent with a network and a subnet with indistinguishable addresses.

-With reference to our example above, consider the IP address 172.16.1.10.
-If you calculate the subnet address corresponding to this IP address, the answer you arrive at is subnet 172.16.0.0 (subnet zero).
-Note that this subnet address is identical to network address 172.16.0.0, which was subnetted in the first place, so whenever you perform subnetting, you get a network and a subnet (subnet zero) with indistinguishable addresses.
+With reference to the previous example, consider the IP address 172.16.1.10.
+If you calculate the subnet address associated to this IP address, the answer you find is subnet 172.16.0.0 (subnet zero).
+Notice that this subnet address is identical to network address 172.16.0.0, which was subnetted in the first place, so whenever you perform subnetting, you get a network and a subnet (subnet zero) with indistinguishable addresses.
 This was formerly a source of great confusion.

-Use of the all-ones subnet for addressing has been discouraged in the past because of the confusion inherent in having a network and a subnet with identical broadcast addresses.
+Use of the all-ones subnet for IP addressing has been discouraged in the past because of the confusion inherent with a network and a subnet with identical broadcast addresses.

 Routers 2 through 5 are access routers that each have several incoming asynchronous (or ISDN) connections.
-We have decided to break up a network (220.127.116.11/24) into four pieces for these incoming users.
+The network (192.168.1.0/24) is broken up into four pieces for these incoming users.
 Each piece is given to one of the access routers.
-Also, the asynchronous lines are configured ip unnum e0.
-Router 1 has static routes pointing at the correct access router, and each access router has a default route pointing at Router 1.
+Also, the asynchronous lines are configuredip unnum e0.
+Router 1 has static routes that point at the correct access router, and each access router has a default route points at Router 1.